inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/uni-analyse-de-donnee.en.md

 description: Text and qualitative data analysis
 ---

-These tools are cited on the forum of the MOOC "[Artificial Intelligence For Teachers](https://www.fun-mooc.fr/fr/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t/)" - accessed 01/07/2025.
+These tools are cited on the forum of the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.
 The information below is extracted from the official websites of each tool.

 **Interview Analysis**